-Accomplishments in the 115th Congress
+Accomplishments in Congress

 Congressman Garamendi is proud to represent the people of the Third District of California.
 His district team has helped deliver millions of dollars of earned benefits to his constituents, including $6.86 million dollars in earned benefits for 3rd District veterans.
 In, Washington, he works on issues crucial to our local communities and to our country's economy and national security.